 Photographer, editor, instructor, professor.
 Graduated in Communications Design from the University of Essen, Germany in 1993.
 He is Professor of Photography at the Faculty of Architecture and Urbanism of the Universidad Central de Venezuela (UCV) in Caracas, Venezuela, since 1996.
 He has exhibited his work in several galleries in Venezuela and abroad.
 Between 2001 and 2007 he led the transition from analog to digital of the photography department of El Nacional newspaper, in Venezuela.
 He is currently dedicated to architectural photography.

 Photographer with studies at the International Center of Photography in New York, Art Institute of Boston.
 His experience as a photography professor goes back to 1993 for Image Foundation CONAC- UNESCO, Venezuela.
 Pro-Diseño Institute, Escuela Foto Arte, and Cubo 7, which he co-founded, in Caracas – Venezuela.
-He is the Founder and Director of the Miami Institute of Photography, to open fall 2017.
+He is the Founder Director of the Miami Institute of Photography.

 Gabriela Gamboa, born in Pittsburgh, Pennsylvania, Bachelors in Art and Design from the University of Chicago and a Masters of Fine Arts at the Massachusetts College of Art and Design.
 She began her teaching career, being one of the creators of the video department for the nascent Instituto Superior de Artes Armando Reverón in Venezuela.
 She is currently a professor at the Centro de Estudios Fotográficos and shares her time between her studio in Caracas and being a visiting artist and lecturer in other parts of the world.
 Gabriela has received a number of awards and residencies, including the Juan Lovera Prize at the Michelena Bienale 2002.